GLOBAL MARKETS-Dollar, stocks rise as U.S. jobs data boosts taper talk

 By Herbert Lash

-A total of 203,000 jobs were added last month, beating expectations of 180,000, while the unemployment rate dropped three-tenths of a percentage point to a five-year low of 7 percent.
+A total of 203,000 jobs were added last month, the Labor Department said, beating expectations of 180,000, while the unemployment rate dropped three-tenths of a percentage point to a five-year low of 7 percent.

 "I don't think the Fed is in a big rush to do anything drastic in the absence of inflation.
 A few strong jobs numbers do not mean we are out of the woods," said Michael Marrale, head of research, sales and trading at ITG in New York.